 Benefits of having a larger block size:

 - Allows the network to scale and accommodate more users.
 This makes possible more payments made by retail buyers and sellers who expect fast confirmations.
-Such a strategy seeks mainstream acceptance of BCC.
+Such a strategy seeks mainstream acceptance of BCH.

 - Increases transaction throughput.